Wesxdz/kahlo-yawn/_posts/dream.md

 Dear reader, I'll not filibuster you —I was just trying to program a hot AI girlfriend when I started Kahlo Yawn!

 Then I watched Jody Day's talk and I was weeping because I had the grief of a childless woman inside of me.
 It was from my feelings of Open Source Ecology being stillborn.
-I am not strong enough to build a new civilization alone.
+I am not strong enough to build a new civilization alone, I tried.

-Yet, I imagine effortlessly everyday in my graph so many paths to abundant matter logistics compassion: the criticality of open source hardware as a baseline civic AI safety humane technology.
+Yet why do I imagine still so effortlessly everyday in my graph all these so many paths to abundant matter logistics compassion: the criticality of open source hardware as a baseline civic AI safety humane technology.

+Autonomous open source software + hardware, growing [RepRap robot girls?]("https://reprap.org/") to scorch away capital's apathy with graphs and graphs.

 There was something else, my work on Hogwarts Legacy, that shimmering shine in my *Gentle Monster Dear Classic X D01*, thinking about a gameplay mechanic of growing up a sorcerer smart in Cambridge Cambrian online...